 Every year, businesses lose key employees who walk out the door carrying trade secrets, client relationships, and proprietary strategies.
 For CEOs and business owners, restrictive covenants are the primary legal tool for protecting these critical assets.
 Yet poorly drafted covenants are routinely struck down by courts, leaving companies exposed at the worst possible moment.
-Understanding how to craft enforceable agreements is essential for any employer serious about protecting competitive advantages.
+Just as important, the law itself has shifted: Minnesota now voids most new employee non-competes outright, and the federal rule that would have banned them nationwide never took effect.
+Understanding both how to craft enforceable agreements and which restrictions still hold up is essential for any employer serious about protecting competitive advantages.

 Why Restrictive Covenants Matter for Your Business